ipfs/specs/src/routing/http-routing-v1.md

 }
 ```

-Each object in the `Providers` list is a *write provider record* entry.
+Each object in the `Peers` list is a *write peer record* entry.

-Server SHOULD accept writes represented with [Announcement Schema](#announcement-schema)
+Server SHOULD accept writes represented with [Announcement Schema](#announcement-schema).
-objects with `CID` list.

 #### `POST` Response codes